seq-code/documentation/guide/dictionary.md

 the "use" button.
 When you identify the appropriate grammar, click on "use" to automatically copy the grammar string into the corresponding field.

+## Term not found

+Often particles used to form new names are derived from non-standard Latin sources, such as Neo Latin terms.
+In many of those cases, the lookup will not be able to find the term, and a red text will indicate this.
+This doesn't mean that the term cannot be used to form the name, it simply means that you will need to identify the appropriate grammar and definition yourself.

 ## Sources

 The final section of the lookup message is the sources.
 This system uses the